Danny Maciocia: Montreal Alouettes

 Maciocia was briefly considered a candidate for the Montreal Alouettes vacant general manager position in December 2016, following the mutual termination of Jim Popp's contract.
 The job instead went to Kavis Reed.
 In early January 2020 he was once-again rumoured to be a top-candidate to replace Kavis Reed after the team was sold to Sid Spiegel and Gary Stern.
-After much speculation, Maciocia was named General Manager of the Montreal Alouettes on January 13, 2020.
+After much speculation, Maciocia was named general manager of the Montreal Alouettes on January 13, 2020.
 In his first season as general manager, in 2021, the team finished in third place in the East Division with a 7–7 record and lost the East Semi-Final.

 After the first four games of the 2022 season, the team's head coach Khari Jones was fired and replaced by Maciocia.
+Maciocia finished the year with an 8–6 record and a second-place finished as the Alouettes lost the East Final to the Toronto Argonauts.
+In the off-season, he hired Jason Maas to become the team's head coach.
+Maas led the team to an 11–7 record and a victory in the 110th Grey Cup, bringing Maciocia his first Grey Cup championship as a general manager.
+He then signed a four-year contraction extension on December 20, 2023, that would keep him with the Alouettes through to the 2027 season.